Statutes of Mortmain: Problems with mortmain in Bracton's time

-By the Act of 1279, one of the so-called Statutes of Mortmain, no religious persons were permitted to acquire land.
+By the 'Statute for Religious Men' of 1279, one of the so-called Statutes of Mortmain, no religious persons were permitted to acquire land.
 If they did so, the land was forfeited to the immediate overlord, and he had a brief period in which to take advantage of the forfeiture.
 If he failed to do so, the lord next above him in the feudal hierarchy had a similar opportunity.
 This right continued all the way up to the king.
-The Statute did not merely abolish frankalmoin: ecclesiastical houses could no longer acquire land in any manner, even if they were willing to pay a full rent for it.
+The statute did not merely abolish frankalmoin: ecclesiastical houses could no longer acquire land in any manner, even if they were willing to pay a full rent for it.
 Nevertheless, if the overlord was willing, land could still be gifted to a religious house with his complicity, i.e. by his inaction.
 And licenses from the king to acquire land in mortmain were easily obtained in those years, as Henry III was sympathetic to religious bodies during his long reign.

 There had been a parallel French ordinance proclaimed in 1275.
 Henry III had a reputation of ruling by fiat – making royal proclamations on the spur of the moment.
 These were troublesome to both the secular and the church courts of the day, and efforts were made to curtail and limit this practice.

 Result of the Statutes of Mortmain

 During the long reign of Henry III, the donation of land to the Church became increasingly common.
 A feudal tenant would typically practice collusion with the Church in order to defeat a claim by his overlord for feudal services, by donating the land to a religious foundation on condition of it granting him a fresh tenancy of that land.
 The Great Charter of 1217 contained the first direct provision against this practice:

-Several cases are recorded where the King specifically forbade the tenant from alienating a church or land held in perpetuity by the Crown, and thus presumably the equivalent of mortmain.
+Several cases are recorded where the king specifically forbade the tenant from alienating a church or land held in perpetuity by the Crown, and thus presumably the equivalent of mortmain.
 These cases are dated 1164, 1221 and 1227.
 After 1217, there was a forfeiture of the land to the overlord in a case of unauthorized alienation in mortmain.
 However, Henry III showed conspicuous favour to the Church and left the proclamations of 1215 and 1217 made by King John largely unenforced.
 The proscription was reintroduced, and made more forcible, by Henry III's son, Edward I, by the Statutes of Mortmain in 1279 and 1290.